iterative/dvc.org/content/docs/user-guide/dvc-file-format.md

 ## Structure

-On the top level, `.dvc` file consists of these fields:
+On the top level, `.dvc` file consists of these possible fields:

 - `cmd`: Executable command defined in this stage
+- `wdir`: Directory to run command in (default `.`)
+- `md5`: MD5 hash for this DVC-file
 - `deps`: List of dependencies for this stage
 - `outs`: List of <abbr>outputs</abbr> for this stage
-- `md5`: MD5 hash for this DVC-file
 - `locked`: Whether or not this stage is locked from reproduction
-- `wdir`: Directory to run command in (default `.`)
 - `always_changed`: Whether or not this stage should always be considered as changed by commands such as `dvc status` and `dvc repro` (default `false`)

-A dependency entry consists of a pair of fields:
+A dependency entry consists of a these possible fields:

 - `path`: Path to the dependency, relative to the `wdir` path (always present)
 - `md5`: MD5 hash for the dependency (most [stages](/doc/command-reference/run))
 - `etag`: Strong ETag response header (only HTTP <abbr>external dependencies</abbr> created with `dvc import-url`)
+- `params`: If this is a [parameter dependency](/doc/command-reference/params) file, contains a list of the parameter names and their current values.
 - `repo`: This entry is only for external dependencies created with `dvc import`, and can contains the following fields: